mohsen2986/RoomExample/README.md

 # RoomExample
 this is a toturial for Room library and this Architecture

-for lear this toturial you must know these knowledge
+for lear this toturial you must know these knowledge :

-RecyclerView and adapters
+RecyclerView and adapters.
-SQLite database and the SQLite query language Threading and AsyncTask
+SQLite database and the SQLite query language.
+Threading and AsyncTask.

 ## What we will build